atlosdotorg/atlos/platform/README.md

 We welcome contributions to Atlos!
 If you're interested in contributing, please feel free to reach out to us via our Discord server.
 We're happy to help you get started.

 Please be careful to follow our [code of conduct](/CODE_OF_CONDUCT.md) in all interactions with the project.

+Some additional tips:

+1. Run `mix format` to ensure that your code is formatted correctly.
+2. Run `mix credo` to ensure that your code is idiomatic.
+3. Run `mix test` to ensure that your code passes all tests.

 ## License